nicholashc/GhostWizards/README.md

 }
 ```

-3. More complicated case of all knowing at least 6 moldy wizards and providing them in a sorted list
+3. More complicated case of all knowing at least 6 moldy wizards and providing them in a sorted list.
+Only useful if *all* wizards are below mold level or in naive search through an unsorted list.

 ```javascript
 function cullMoldedWithMolded(uint256[] calldata moldyWizardIds) external duringCullingWindow {